dragnot/Javademo/README.md

-# Redis Book Inventory Application
+# Book App Demo - Book Inventory Application

 A Spring Boot web application for managing a book inventory using Redis as the data store.
 This application demonstrates user authentication, session management, and CRUD operations on book data.